 Heart of Greensboro

 “We wanted to build a hotel that was part of the community and not just another box out on the highway.
 We worked hard to make it look as if it had always been here,” says Dennis Quaintance, O.Henry’s founder.
 He is a sharply dressed fellow with an eye for details, which abound the O.Henry.
 Yes, the hotel sports the soft linens and big bedrooms that you will find at most moderate-to-upscale hotels across the country.
-Yet the O.Henry give so much more bang for the buck (rates start at $239).
-The 131 rooms boast amenities that may world-class hotels lack.
-Each has a dressing room, vanity, shower and tub, safe, full-size desk with ergonomic desk chair, microwave, refrigerator, coffeemaker, high-speed Internet, a 9-foot ceiling, soundproof walls, and windows that open.
-The hotel offers dry cleaning, complimentary hot breakfast, cocktails in the lobby, an excellent restaurant called Green Valley Grill (which we rate among the top four in the city), and free airport transportation.
+Yet the O.Henry gives so much more bang for the buck (rates start at $239).
+The 131 rooms boast amenities that many world-class hotels lack.
+Each has a dressing room, vanity, shower and tub, safe, full-size desk with ergonomic desk chair, microwave, refrigerator, coffeemaker, high-speed Internet, a 9-foot ceiling, soundproof walls and windows that open.
+The hotel offers dry cleaning, complimentary hot breakfast, cocktails in the lobby, an excellent restaurant called Green Valley Grill (which we rate among the top four in the city) and free airport transportation.

 Beyond the Expected